Expanded Retraction Support is Here

 Since 2010, Retraction Watch has tracked retraction activity across publishers, promoting transparency and integrity in science and scientific publishing.
 The Retraction Watch’s curated database includes over 30,000 items and is known for its robust coverage and accuracy.

 What is a journal retraction?

-A journal retraction is a journal’s statement that a previously published study should no longer be a part of ongoing scientific inquiry because the data is flawed or the study was done in an unethical manner, such as issues with informed consent or plagiarism.
+A journal retraction is a journal’s statement that a previously published study should no longer be a part of ongoing scientific inquiry because the data is flawed or the study was done in an unethical manner, meaning there are issues with things like informed consent or plagiarism.

 At Papers, we spend a lot of time thinking about how we can better connect your libraries to related research data.
-Today users benefit from dynamic citation metrics, auto-fetched supplemental data, auto-populated article metadata, interactive reading environments, seamless full-text access options, and now, retractions.
-We’d love to hear from you what data you’d like to see connected next!
+Today, users benefit from dynamic citation metrics, auto-fetched supplemental data, auto-populated article metadata, interactive reading environments, seamless full-text access options, and now, retractions.
+We’d love to hear from you about what data you’d like to see connected next!